bgamari/ghc-wiki-import/unlifted-data-types.md

 >
 >
 > Note from David Feuer: the indirection problem could be resolved via [
-> https://ghc.haskell.org/trac/ghc/wiki/NewtypeOptimizationForGADTS](https://ghc.haskell.org/trac/ghc/wiki/NewtypeOptimizationForGADTS), which would be a good thing for other reasons too.
+> NewtypeOptimizationForGADTS](NewtypeOptimizationForGADTS), which would be a good thing for other reasons too.
 >
 >